Charoutyun/Prosthetic-arm-/README.md

 You must have it installed to run this program.

-In addition you need these App packages.
+In addition you need these App packages down below